 Beyond every braid, curl, loc, and strand is a sacred story for women of color—and even though it's just hair, there's so much more than meets the eye.
 This story is often disregarded by strangers who don’t share the same narrative as us.
-Oftentimes, people are fascinated by the vast diversity of black hair, which in turn, garners unwarranted attention.
+Oftentimes, people are fascinated by the vast diversity of Black hair, which in turn, garners unwarranted attention.
 In many cases, their miseducation solicits alienating questions and discriminatory treatment that has the potential to derail our self-confidence and personal growth.
-Unbeknownst to those less-educated about the subject, black women's hair is not an object.
-Whichever style we choose to wear is deeply rooted in our ancestral identities—however, it does not define our humanity.
+Unbeknownst to those less-educated about the subject, Black women's hair is not an object.
+Whichever style we choose to wear is deeply rooted in our ancestral identities but it does not define our humanity.

 "If you're familiar with the dynamic of a Hispanic household, you know that straight hair is good hair and wavy, curly, or kinky hair is 'pelo malo,' or bad hair.
 Nowadays, things are changing for the better.
 However, textured hair has yet to be accepted as 'normal.'
 "Eso es la moda ahora," or "that's the style now" is everyone's favorite line when asked why my hair is so big and curly.
 My hair is not a fashion statement; it is a part of me in the most literal and figurative way possible." — Janibell Rosanne

 "I've never understood the notion that Black women's hair doesn't grow.
 'Are these extensions?
 It's just so full.'
 I've witnessed people analyze my tresses in shock that a woman of color can have hair that not only has length, but also high density.
 Hair like mine is not a rarity and as more women of color continue to place emphasis on healthy hair, it's becoming the norm." — Blake Newby